ZFTurbo/Music-Source-Separation-Training/docs/bs_roformer_info.md

 ### Batch sizes for BSRoformer

-You can use table below to choose BS Roformer parameter based on your GPUs.
+You can use table below to choose BS Roformer `batch_size` parameter for training based on your GPUs.
 Batch size values provided for single GPU.
 If you have several GPUs you need to multiply value on number of GPUs.

 | chunk_size | dim | depth | batch_size (A6000 48GB) | batch_size (3090/4090 24GB) | batch_size (16GB) |
 |:----------:|:---:|:-----:|:-----------------------:|:---------------------------:|:-----------------:|